Feel with little finger inside roof of mouth(cleft palate; high-arched palate = Marfan syndrome)and determine presence of suck reflex

 Femoral pulses (absence suggests coarctation)

-Hip tests: for both tests grasp their flexed knees in your palms, placing your thumbs over the medial aspects of their knees and your fingers over the lateral aspects.
-Hold both knees throughout but test one side at a time.
+For both tests grasp their flexed knees in your palms, placing your thumbs over the medial aspects of their knees and your fingers over the lateral aspects

 Inspect forlipomas, tufts of hair (spina bifida),‘port wine’ stains, and Mongolian blue spot